Thursday, October 30, 2008

 Celestial Economic Sphere, Data Viz for the Finance Biz

-e of the Celestial Economic Sphere on a post by Shae Davidson one of the authors of the Creative Synthesis Blog, and thought it was a good symbol for the topics of this post.
+I came across this image of the Celestial Economic Sphere on a post by Shae Davidson one of the authors of the Creative Synthesis Blog, and thought it was a good symbol for the topics of this post.

 The Celestial Economic Sphere was created by Lise Autogena and Joshua Portway for the Black Shoals Stock Market Planetarium.
 The sphere relies on financial data from 4,000 public companies to create a real-time visual display of stock trading:

 "Within this environment, a complex ecology of glowing amoeba-like “artificial life” creatures emerge.
 The creatures live in a world composed entirely of money and they feed on trading activity.
 Whenever a stock is traded its’ equivalent star produces food for the creatures – the bigger the trade, the more food is produced. . . .Because the stock market has the kind of cybernetic properties of biological systems and other complex phenomena (feedback loops etc.), it can be studied in the same was as biological systems.
-This tends to give rise to a sense that the market is somehow a “natural” expression of some fundamental forces.
+This tends to give rise to a sense that the market is somehow a “natural” expression of some fundamental forces."

 According to the Black Shoals creators, the planetarium was a response to the collapse of a capital management firm in 1998: